tomciosegal/nutri-store/README.md

 - The footer features the copyright information for The Nutristore.

-- In the center of the footer icons with ways of payment swoing acceped ways to finalise trnasaction.
+- In the center of the footer icons with ways of payment accepted ways to finalize transaction.

 - A social media icons are listed on the right hand side of the footer.
-Under media icons visitor can find usefull info about store (opening times phone number location)
+Under media icons visitor can find useful info about store (opening times phone number location)

 - Footer also contains about, delivery information, return policy, contact pages where user would expect to find important information about policy and store it self.